playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 There are so many things that we wanted to include in this article but couldn't.
 Like most parts of engineering, the field of accessible design and the nuances within can be incredibly complex in fringe scenarios.
 Getting accessibility in a great place for your users takes active effort - just like any other part of building your app.
 Because of this, we encourage you to do further research on the topic.
 Don't be afraid to ask questions of community members, either!
 Many in the community are incredibly helpful and friendly.

 Speaking of community, we'd love to hear your thoughts on this article.
 Did you learn something from it?
-Have questions about something A11Y-related?
+Have questions about something accessibility-related?
 Think we missed something?
 [Join our Slack community](https://bit.ly/coderpad-slack) and chat with us or [send us a Tweet](https://twitter.com/coderpad)!